soniah/blog/content/posts/2010-04-30-solaris-rbac-creating-limited-accounts.md

 <!--more-->

-All the documentation and examples I&#8217;ve seen explain how to setup up a role that allows a normal user to do a higher privileged command (eg manage log files, manage printers).
-But I haven&#8217;t been able to find an example of how to create a limited account, one that is *only* allowed to run a fixed number of commands.
-Here&#8217;s how I did it:
+All the documentation and examples I've seen explain how to setup up a role that allows a normal user to do a higher privileged command (eg manage log files, manage printers).
+But I haven't been able to find an example of how to create a limited account, one that is *only* allowed to run a fixed number of commands.
+Here's how I did it:

 (Solaris 10 10/09 s10x\_u8wos\_08a X86)